Azure/azure-sdk-for-js/packages/@azure/arm-frontdoor/README.md

 });
 ```

-### browser - Authentication, client creation and list frontDoors as an example written in JavaScript.
+### browser - Authentication, client creation and list frontDoors as an example written in javascript.

 - index.html
 ```html